shahanahmed86/ts-node-js/README.md

 alias ssh_deploy_server_prod="make_server_image && scp path/to/image.tar ssh-app:image.tar && ssh ssh-app 'docker load -i image.tar && cd path/to/project && git pull && make run-prod-up'"

 # I preferred uploading image.tar to server rather than
-# running an docker build on the server
+# building a docker build on the server because it will be
+# consuming server resources

 # Now only need to know is to run the aliases which you've created.
 ```
-NOTE: in order to avoid prompt on git pull command on ssh_deploy_server_prod alias you need add ssh id_rsa.pub key to your github  authorized ssh keys or any other hub follow this link
+NOTE: in order to avoid prompt on git pull command on ssh_deploy_server_prod alias you need add ssh id_rsa.pub key to your github authorized SSH Keys
 [SSH Keys](https://github.com/settings/keys 'https://github.com/settings/keys')